Posh007/plotly-challenge/README.md

 * Used `sample_values` for the marker size.

-* Use `otu_ids` for the marker colors.
+* Used `otu_ids` for the marker colors.

 * Used `otu_labels` for the text values.

 ![Bubble Chart](static/images/bubble_plot.png)

-4. Displaedy the sample metadata, i.e., an individual's demographic information.
+4. Displayed the sample metadata, i.e., an individual's demographic information.

 5. Displayed each key-value pair from the metadata JSON object somewhere on the page.
 (../static/images/dem_info.png")